fidelman/mokker/readme.md

 static JSON, which will be returned.

 ### .controllerQueryCondition(object)
-Create the controller with query string conditions
+Create the controller with query string conditions.

 ```
 const server = require('./mock');